Contact Us for support on (800) 668 1238

 If your snow blower won’t start, begin by checking the following:

-• Starter issues: For an electric start, check that the switch works properly and that you’ve plugged the unit in.
+A malfunctioning starter prevents your snow blower from turning on.
+For an electric start, check that the switch works properly and that you’ve plugged the unit in.
 For a pull-start snow blower, ensure the recoil starter works correctly.

 If these tips don’t help solve your snow blower’s starting problem, we recommend you contact a professional.
 Your local authorized Cub Cadet® dealer is a snow blower expert and can help you get your machine back up and running.